England vs France, World Cup 2022 quarter-final showdown: Tactics, styles, form and player stats

 With five goals from his four starts, the 23-year-old has notched 13,262 points, which is 4,572 more than runner-up Rashford - equating to 52 per cent better.

-However, let's not forget Mbappe has played more than twice as many minutes as Rashford, which means the Manchester United forward is hotter, per 90 minutes.
+However, let's not forget Mbappe has played more than twice as many minutes as Rashford, which means the Manchester United forward is in hotter form, per 90 minutes.

 A host of England players dominate the higher rungs behind the leading pair, including Saka, Maguire and Bellingham.